I-r-a-j/crypto_analysis/README.md

 You can explore the live app here: [https://crypto-analysis.streamlit.app/]

+Also see the video about how I built this project: [https://aparat.com/v/qnf275y]

 **Features**

 Candlestick Chart: Visualize the price movements of selected cryptocurrencies with interactive candlestick charts.